jennifer-culbertson/oels2025/oels_practical_wk3.md

   type: jsPsychHtmlButtonResponse,
   stimulus:
     "<h3>Welcome to the experiment</h3>\
-  <p style='text-align:left'>Experiments begin with an information sheet that explains to the participant\
+  <p style='width: 800px'>Experiments begin with an information sheet that explains to the participant\
   what they will be doing, how their data will be used, and how they will be remunerated.</p>\
-  <p style='text-align:left'>This is a placeholder for that information, which is normally reviewed\
+  <p style='width: 800px'>This is a placeholder for that information, which is normally reviewed\
   as part of the ethical review process.</p>",
   choices: ["Yes, I consent to participate"],
 };
 ```

 You will notice that the `stimulus` parameter here is quite complicated - it includes some HTML markup, including tags for headers (`<h3>` and `</h3>` to start and end a header), and paragraphs (`<p>` ... `</p>`).
-By default, jsPsych centers all text, which sometimes looks fine (e.g. for the judgment trials, where we *want* the stimulus to be centered) but it looks terrible for instruction text, so I also tell it to left-align that text, by adding some stuff inside the paragraph tags - I start a left-aligned paragraph with `<p style='text-align:left'>`, then end it with `</p>` as usual.
+By default, jsPsych centers all text, which often works well (e.g. for the judgment trials, where we *want* the stimulus to be centered).
+It doesn't always work for instructions, so I usually fix it up a bit.
+For example, here I specific the width of the text paragraph using `<p style='width: 800px'>`, then end the paragraph with `</p>` as usual.
+This prevents the text from going right up to the edge of the browser page.
 Finally, the `choices` parameter for this trial type is a list of button labels - lists are enclosed in square brackets, here the list contains exactly one option with the "yes I consent" text, which produces a screen with exactly one button to be clicked.
 Finally, I have to use a backslash (`\`) character whenever I want to include a line break in the stimulus string, otherwise javascript thinks there is a syntax error.

 I also define some information screens - these are also `html-button-response` trials, just like the consent screen.
 So for example the first instruction screen looks like this: